Corymbia eximia

-Corymbia eximia, commonly known as the yellow bloodwood, is a bloodwood native to New South Wales.
+Corymbia eximia, commonly known as yellow bloodwood, is a bloodwood native to New South Wales.
 It occurs around the Sydney Basin often in high rainfall areas on shallow sandstone soils on plateaux or escarpments, in fire prone areas.
 Growing as a gnarled tree to 20 m, it is recognisable by its distinctive yellow-brown tessellated bark.
 The greyish green leaves are thick and veiny, and lanceolate spear- or sickle-shaped.
 The cream flowerheads grow in panicles in groups of seven and appear in spring.
 Known for many years as Eucalyptus eximia, the yellow bloodwood was transferred into the new genus Corymbia in 1995 when it was erected by Ken Hill and Lawrie Johnson.
 It is still seen under the earlier name in some works.

 Description

 The yellow bloodwood grows as an attractive gnarled tree, up to 20 m tall.
 It can have a multistemmed stunted habit when growing on an exposed site.
 The distinctive bark is a yellowish fawn colour, and flaky, rough in consistency with a somewhat tessellated pattern.
 Measuring up to 20 cm long and 2.5 cm wide, the adult leaves are greyish green, thick and veiny, and lanceolate (spear-shaped) or falcate (sickle-shaped), and have a prominent raised yellow midrib and taper to the end.
-They are arranged alternately along the stems Leaves are the same colour above as below the leaf.
+They are arranged alternately along the stems.
+Leaves are the same colour above as below the leaf.
 The cream flowers begin as buds in February and are open from August to October, and are sometimes used in floral arrangements.
 Groups of seven flowers are arranged in panicles, the buds on short stalks (pedicellate) initially measuring 1.3 to 1.5 cm long by 0.6 cm wide and pear- or club-shaped.
 The gumnuts are the typical urn shape of most bloodwoods.
 The seeds are without wings, and are mature by December and remain on the tree for up to 16 months.

 Seedlings have opposite leaves for the first three six pairs, and these are elliptic to lanceolate in shape.
 These are followed by oblong to lanceolate juvenile leaves which become more alternate along the stems.
 A light blue-green in colour, these measure 7.5 to 12.5 cm long by 2.5–3.2 cm wide.